Ar-Kareem/SAT_puzzle_solver/chapter30_keen/README.md

       - A subtraction clue will always be written in a block of size two, and it means that one of the digits in the block is greater than the other by the given amount.
 For example, ‘2−’ means that one of the digits in the block is 2 more than the other, or equivalently that one digit minus the other one is 2.
 The two digits could be either way round, though.
       - A division clue (e.g. ‘3÷’), similarly, is always in a block of size two and means that one digit divided by the other is equal to the given amount.

   Note that a block may contain the same digit more than once (provided the identical ones are not in the same row and column).
-This rule is precisely the opposite of the rule in Solo's ‘Killer’ mode (see chapter 11).

 **Unsolved puzzle**